lucidrains/imagen-pytorch/README.md

 ], cond_scale = 5.) # <-- cond_scale is the conditioning scale, needs to be greater than 1.0 to be better than average
 ```

+- Are there any pretrained models yet?

+Not at the moment but one will likely be trained and open sourced within the year, if not sooner.
+If you would like to participate, you can join the community of artificial neural network trainers at Laion (discord link is in the Readme above) and start collaborating.

 ## Shoutouts

 - <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there